PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

     .. attribute:: DNSQuestion.appliedPolicy.policyTrigger

-        The trigger (left-hand) part of the RPZ rule that was matched
+        The trigger (left-hand) part of the RPZ rule that was matched.
+This is a :class:`DNSName` object.

     .. attribute:: DNSQuestion.appliedPolicy.policyHit